 All finds, where appropriate, will be washed and marked with site code and context number.
-CAT may use local volunteers to assist the CAT Finds Officer with this task.

 Matthew Loughton (CAT) normally writes our finds reports.
 Some categories of finds are automatically referred to other CAT specialists:

 small finds, metalwork, coins, etc: Laura Pooley